Bicycling in Golden

 A Bike Friendly Community

-In 2010, Golden was selected as a “Bicycle Friendly Community” by the League of American Cyclists and awarded the bronze award for its efforts to improve infrastructure for bicyclists following the 2008 Bike Task Force Recommendations.
+Golden was selected as a “Bicycle Friendly Community” by the League of American Cyclists and awarded the silver award for its efforts to improve infrastructure for bicyclists.

-In 2014, Golden’s efforts in implementing a “complete streets” policy were again rewarded by the League of American Cyclists, but this time with a silver award designation.
-Among the efforts earning this bump in status are added bike lanes on roads and additional bike/pedestrian bridges connecting neighborhoods to a major transit center.
+Among the efforts earning the silver designation are added bike lanes on roads and additional bike/pedestrian bridges connecting neighborhoods to a major transit center.
 The Silver Bicycle Friendly Community Award puts Golden in an elite group of just 326 other cities in the country who are transforming their communities.

 Bicycle Friendly Community